Nikodije Lunjevica: Family

 Nikodije was born in 1881 in Gornji Milanovac, then part of the Principality of Serbia.
 He was the second son of Panta Lunjevica, a prefect of the Aranđelovac area, and his wife Anđelija (née Koljević).
 Nikodije was one of seven siblings.
-He had a brother Nikola, and five sisters, Draga, Hristina, Đina, Ana and Vojka.
+He had a brother Nikola, and four sisters, Draga, Hristina, Đina and Ana (Vojka).
 Nikodije's mother was a dipsomaniac and his father died in a lunatic asylum.
 Nikodije was the grandson of Nikola Lunjevica, a relative of Princess Ljubica of Serbia and a close comrade of her husband Prince Miloš.

 Military and political advancement

 After the marriage of his sister Draga to King Alexander Obrenović, Nikodije and his brother Nikola were quickly promoted through the officer ranks of the Serbian Army.
 Serving in the cavalry, both brothers were known for their arrogant behaviour towards other officers.
 As King Alexander and Queen Draga had no heirs, Nikodije was considered the potential heir to the Serbian throne, while it is also considered that Draga's sole thought was "in what way will she use the influence she had on the young King, to be able to hand over Serbia to the despotic rage of her brother".
 Nikodije was almost always with the royal couple, and was occasionally addressed by courtiers as "Your Highness", even in the presence of King Alexander.